m-d-grunnill/MetaCast/paper.md

 # State of Field

-There are a number of packages that can be used for epidemiological or ecological modelling accross a number of platforms including Python.
+There are a number of packages that can be used for epidemiological or ecological modelling across a number of platforms including Python.
 However, to our knowledge none bring together all the features for scenario analyses based around ODE metapopulation models as described above.

 #### Ordinary Differential Equation (ODE) Modelling Packages for Epidemiology
 R's `EpiMode` [@Jenness2018] has some pre-coded epidemiological ODE models (such as SIR and SIS), as does the Python package `Eir` [@Jacob2021]. `EpiMode` [@Jenness2018] can also perform a sensitivity analyses on these pre-coded models. `PyGOM` [@Tye2018] and `Epipack` [@Maier2021] are Python packages that can produce ODE models from defining transitions between epidemiological compartments.
 Both `PyGOM` [@Tye2018] and `Epipack` [@Maier2021] can then simulate the ODE models deterministically or stochastically, with `PyGOM` having some extra stochastic methods.
 `PyGOM` [@Tye2018] also has a suite of maximum likelihood based and Approximate Bayesian Computation fitting procedures.